derek-knox/Coding-For-Designers/Coding and Concept/Client and Server.md

 *^ client and server graphic ^*

 You already know that a web browser may be used to access a particular website or web app.
 While the site or web app is running, its code can make *additional requests* to the server in an effort to get additional data.
 For example, when a sport statistics app is starting up (or an input trigger occurs), the app could use an API to get the most up-to-date scores and stats.
 An updated version of the app is not required.
-Instead, an API interaction provides updated information.
+Instead, an API interaction provides updated data.
 This is super useful.

 An internet-connected game works exactly the same way.
 When it starts up (or an input trigger occurs), it could make an API request to get current world-wide player rankings for the game.
 Additionally, if the designers and code authors designed the game in such a way, they could make different API requests for new worlds, levels, characters, etc. No update required.
 Pretty damn cool.